-Tours are available summer and fall 2014 Meet with the Directors for a private tour at your convenience.
+Tours are available throughout the winter of 2015 Meet with the Directors for a private tour at your convenience.
 978-486-8088.
 Bring a new friend to camp this summer and you will both receive a tuition discount!

 The Olympic sport of Modern Pentathlon holds five World Cup competitions each year.
 The United States has been granted the first in the series, known as World Cup #1.
 In each country, a national competition is held to qualify athletes for the World Cup Semi Finals, held on the first day of our event, and excludes the Ride discipline.
 After the cut, the Finals are a full Pentathlon, which includes the Ride.
 Men and women compete separately on different days.
 The five disciplines that make up the Modern Pentathlon each have their own set of challenges to test an athlete’s adaptable intelligence, physical endurance, precision, self-control and courage.
 Fence – épée round-robin Swim – 200 meter freestyle Ride – equestrian show jumping on an unfamiliar horse Run – 3,000 meter cross-country Shoot – laser target (pistol) The run and shoot disciplines make up the Combined Event, which requires athletes to stop and shoot between each 1,000 m. lap.
 This calls for extraordinary stress control skills, while also treating spectators to an exciting finale. www.usapworldcup.org